You Need To Secure Your Google Business Maps!

 If you’ve been an established business for some time you’ll discover that you’re already in the search results.
 Once you locate this image look for the anchor text with the words… “Own this business?” – or – “Verify this business” – or -“Manage this page” (predicated on how old your website is).

-The first thing you’ll be asked when you start a new/recent business in Google My Business is what type of business do you offer… eg., Store, Service or Brand.
+The first thing you’ll be asked when you start a new/recent business in Google Business Profile is what type of business do you offer… eg., Store, Service or Brand.
 Essentially, if you are a fixed brick and mortar type, select ‘Store’.
 If you deliver or offer a service away from your brick and mortar (eg., plumber, pizza delivery, etc.) then select ‘Service’ and, if you’re promoting a strong ‘Brand’, select such.

 Sometimes you’ll have ‘2’ choices to verify… by phone or by mail… but usually by mail.

 If by phone ‘make sure’ that you use your actually business phone number.
-It’s also the phone that Google has on file for you to establish your Google My Biz account.
+It’s also the phone that Google has on file for you to establish your Google Business Profile account.
 By phone, simply click the verify by phone and be ready for an immediate phone call from Google with an automated verification code (approximately a six digit #).
 Enter this PIN code into the appropriate box provided.

 If you choose to have a code mailed to you, expect it to be delivered to you within a week to ten days.
-Once you receive this post-card from Google go into your Google My Business account and enter where appropriate.
+Once you receive this post-card from Google go into your Google Business Profile account and enter where appropriate.

 Note: Remember that the address you use for verification must be the same that you use to establish with any other Google activity or any Directory Services you use, like…Yelp and Manta, et. al. BTW… No P.O.
 Boxes allowed.